cborchert/threadhouse/content/blog/2019/11/basic-git-part-1/index.md

 He's pretty happy with his work, and he decides to make a savepoint, so he `commit`s his work.
 He adds the message "Initiated the project.
 Created file.txt"

-The next day, Dave looks at his work, and he decided that it can be improved.
+The next day, Dave looks at his work, and he decides that it can be improved.

 - He changes the content of the file to `Hello, world` and saves his work
 - He realizes he forgot a period and changes the content of the file to `Hello, world.` and saves.